-Dispute Settlement.
-The FTA sets out a multi-step procedure for dispute settlement.
-First, the United States and Jordan "shall make every attempt to arrive at a mutually agreeable resolution through consultations" if a dispute arises.
-If the Parties do not resolve the dispute through consultations, either Party has the right to refer the dispute to the Joint Committee.
-If the Joint Committee does not solve the dispute within 90 days, the dispute may be referred to a specially appointed three-person dispute panel.
-The dispute panel is authorized to make non-binding recommendations to resolve the dispute.
-After the dispute panel issues its recommendations, the Joint Committee "shall endeavor to resolve the dispute, taking the report into account."
-If the Joint Committee stills fails to resolve the dispute, then "the affected Party shall be entitled to take any appropriate and commensurate measure."
+Parties do not resolve the dispute within 60 days through consultations, either Party has the right to refer the dispute to the Joint Committee.
+If the Joint Committee does not solve the dispute within 90 days, the dispute may be referred to a specially appointed three-person dispute settlement panel.
+The dispute settlement panel is authorized to make non-binding recommendations to resolve the dispute.
+After the dispute settlement panel issues its recommendations within 90 days, the Joint Committee "shall endeavor to resolve the dispute, taking the report into account."
+If the Joint Committee stills fails to resolve the dispute within 30 days, then "the affected Party shall be entitled to take any appropriate and commensurate measure."
 The United States and Jordan also signed a Memorandum of Understanding on Transparency in Dispute Settlement, obligating the Parties to "solicit and consider the views of members of their respective publics in order to draw upon a broad range of perspectives."
 According this memorandum, if a dispute panel is established, any submission made to it shall be made available publicly; oral presentations before the panel shall be open to members of the public; the panel shall "accept and consider" amicus curiae submissions by individuals, legal persons, and NGOs; and the panel shall release its report to the public.